junxit/us-congress-bills-114/metadata.md

 - 2016-06-21 — Placed on the Union Calendar, Calendar No. 493.
 - 2016-06-21 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-634, Part I.
 - 2016-06-21 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-634, Part I.
+- 2016-06-22 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-06-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 526.